Parallelogram Perimeter Calculator

 Where parallelograms show up in real measurements:

-- Trim around a slanted picture frame.
-Many modern frames use parallelogram shapes for visual interest.
-A 10 × 8 in slanted frame still uses 36 in of molding regardless of slant.
+• Trim around a slanted picture frame.
+Some modern frames use parallelogram shapes.
+A frame with 10 in and 8 in sides takes 36 in of moulding whatever the lean.

-- Skewed garden plots along property lines that aren’t perfectly perpendicular.
+• Skewed garden plots along property lines that are not quite perpendicular.

-- Parking spaces drawn diagonally.
-Each space is a parallelogram.
+• Parking spaces drawn diagonally.
+Each bay is a parallelogram.

 A quilt 60 in × 80 in needs bias-cut binding.
-The binding strip itself is a parallelogram, but more importantly, you need to know the perimeter of the quilt to cut enough binding.
+The binding strip itself is a parallelogram, but the number that decides how much to cut is the quilt’s own perimeter.

 You’re laying out a garden bed where one corner is 75° instead of 90° (a parallelogram, not a rectangle).
 The two unique side lengths are 8 ft and 12 ft.
 Perimeter = 2 × (8 + 12) = 40 ft of edge.